Jpotter702/Shipanion/docs/ShipanionWS/ERROR_HANDLING_GUIDE.md

 - Log detailed error information including the tool call ID
 - Return a properly formatted `client_tool_result` with `is_error: true` and a descriptive error message

+The `handle_create_label` function has been similarly updated to:

+- Use explicit error handling for HTTP errors, timeouts, and network errors
+- Use a consistent 10-second timeout for API requests
+- Return properly formatted error responses with detailed error messages

 ### 3. Rate Request Handler

 The `handle_rate_request` function in `handlers.py` has been similarly updated to: